crossbario/crossbar/README.rst

         "version": 2,

-This file is currently experimental, but it should give you contextual auto-completion on all Crossbar **config.json** syntax, use CTRL+Space in VSCode to specifically activate.
+This file is currently experimental, but it should give you contextual auto-completion on all Crossbar **config.json** syntax, use CTRL+Space in VSCode to activate IntelliSense.
-A permanently hosted URL will appear shortly.

 .. |Version| image:: https://img.shields.io/pypi/v/crossbar.svg
    :target: https://pypi.python.org/pypi/crossbar